saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 - Navigate to the **Downloads** folder and run the commands one by one.
 - If there are errors, download the agent manually, unzip it, and then run the enrollment command.

-5. **Deploy Elastic Agent on Linux:**
+4. **Deploy Elastic Agent on Linux:**
+- Go to the **Agent** section in Elastic.
+- Click **Add Agent** and select the policy you just created.

-- Download the Elastic Agent package:
+- Copy the command for Linux deployment.
+- Run the commands on the linux host.

     ```bash